darkhelmet/verboselogging/posts/threaded-awesome.md

 [`tmm1":http://twitter.com/tmm1 and "`joedamato](http://twitter.com/joedamato)
 put up a good slide show on slideshare about ruby threading issues, and their fixes.
 These things have been around for a while, but now they are here in slideshow form.
-Definitely check them out, even if you don’t program ruby, as there are some interesting profiling/debugging shenanigans shown, among other things.
+Definitely check them out, even if you don't program ruby, as there are some interesting profiling/debugging shenanigans shown, among other things.